Ramoju/LWCAssignment/README.md

 # LWCAssignment
-Contact search using account o company's website with matching email or domain
+Contact search using account company's website with matching email or domain